scmsstudent/hello-msac/README.md

 # hello-msac
 This page was updated on the web
-This page was edited locally.
+This page was edited locally